Can I really start the program anytime?

 The four required online courses for the Gifted Education and Talent Development online graduate certificate are also required courses for the Master’s degree.
 Therefore, Master’s degree students should apply for the graduate certificate as well as the Master’s or Sixth Year.

-What is the difference between the Sixth Year Diploma in Professional Education and the Master’s Degree?
+What is the difference between the Sixth Year Certificate in Professional Education and the Master’s Degree?

-The Sixth Year Diploma in Professional Education is unique to the University of Connecticut.
+The Sixth Year Certificate in Professional Education is unique to the University of Connecticut.
 It was designed for students who already had earned a Master’s Degree and were interested in furthering their education.
-Within our program, the requirements are similar for the Master’s and the Sixth Year Diploma.
-However, because the Sixth Year Diploma in Professional Education is technically not a degree, credits earned toward a Sixth Year Diploma can be applied toward a degree, such as a Ph.D., if students pursued that route.
+Within our program, the requirements are similar for the Master’s and the Sixth Year Certificate.
+However, because the Sixth Year Certificate in Professional Education is technically not a degree, credits earned toward a Sixth Year Certificate can be applied toward a degree, such as a Ph.D., if students pursued that route.

 How do I pay for the program?